sudhanshu-on/Project-Management-System/README.md

 **UpdateTask done
-**Tomorrow is oops ka paper (to ruin the sunday) and have done with all routes except the notes controller **I can atleast test right btw we won the world cup
+**Tomorrow is oops ka paper (to ruin the sunday) and have done with all routes except the notes controller **I can atleast test right btw we won the world cup **I have dual paper each day from not so i think i won't be able to work here

 ### Installation